-How are you collecting employee time today?
-Maybe you are using pen and paper, or an old style punch clock system.
-Either way, you must understand the manual effort involved in collecting, verifying/matching with shifts, and then inputting into your payroll system must take significant time.
+How are you collecting employee time at your business these days?
+Maybe you are tracking time using pen and paper, or an old style punch clock system.
+Either way, you surely understand that the manual effort involved in collecting, verifying, and matching with shifts, plus inputting into your payroll system must take significant time.

 The time spent only increases as you grow your business by adding staff or by having to deal with calculation errors.
 Along with the increased risk of input and verification errors, manual entry also increases the risk of employees reporting their time incorrectly.
 There are better ways out there that will allow you to manage this process, reducing the time you are spending as well as reducing the potential for fraud.